Clever-ISA/Clever-ISA/specs/Main.md

 - PROT, If opcodes 0x01b or 0x01f are used to load a value other than 0 into a reserved or unavailable register.

 Instructions:
 - 0x020 (movsx): Moves a signed integer operand from the second operand, to the first.
-If the second operand is smaller than the first, the highest bit is copied to each higher bit in the first opernd.
+If the second operand is smaller than the first, the highest bit is copied to each higher bit in the first operand.
 - 0x021 (bswap): Moves the second operand into the first, swapping the order of the bytes stored.